-Powers of vehicle inspectors and constables.
+Powers of vehicle inspectors and constables

-- 56. (1) If a vehicle inspector has cause to believe that a vehicle being driven or being present on a road is not in roadworthy condition or fails to comply with this Law, he may at any reasonable time enter any public place where that vehicle is to be found and there inspect that vehicle or may stop that vehicle on the road and carry out such inspection or tests as appear to him to be desirable. - (2) In the absence of a vehicle inspector, a constable who has cause to believe that a vehicle being driven or being present on a road is not in roadworthy condition or fails to comply with this Law shall order that vehicle to be taken off the road and may exercise the powers conferred upon a vehicle inspector under subsection (2) of section 54.
+(2) In the absence of a vehicle inspector, a constable who has cause to believe that a vehicle being driven or being present on a road is not in roadworthy condition or fails to comply with this Law shall order that vehicle to be taken off the road and may exercise the powers conferred upon a vehicle inspector under section 54(2).

-Using uninspected vehicle.
+Using uninspected vehicle

-57. A person who uses a vehicle, or being the owner thereof permits a vehicle to be used, on a road in contravention of sections 53, 54 or 55 is guilty of an offence and shall be liable on summary conviction to a fine not exceeding six hundred dollars or to a term of imprisonment not exceeding six months or both and the particulars of such offence shall be endorsed on his driving record.
+57. Whoever uses a vehicle, or being the owner thereof permits a vehicle to be used, on a road contrary to section 53, 54 or 55 is guilty of an offence and liable on summary conviction to a fine of six hundred dollars and to imprisonment for six months, and the particulars of such offence shall be endorsed on his driving record.

-Regulations as to inspection and testing.
+Regulations as to inspection and testing

-- 58. The Governor may by regulations make provision as to - - (a) the qualifications and training of vehicle inspectors; - (b) the manner in which application may be made for the inspection of vehicles under sections 53 and 55 of this Law, the fees to be paid on such applications, and the places and times at which inspections shall be carried out; - (c) the form of, and particulars to be contained in, certificates of roadworthiness, notifications of the refusal of such certificates, and forms ordering the removal of vehicles from the road under subsection (2) of section 54; - (d) the issue of duplicates of certificates of roadworthiness lost, destroyed or rendered illegible and the fee to be paid for the issue of such duplicates; and - (e) generally as to the inspection and testing of vehicles.
+- 58. The Governor may, by regulations, provide for- - (a) the qualifications and training of vehicle inspectors; - (b) the manner in which application may be made for the inspection of vehicles under sections 53 and 55, the fees to be paid on such applications, and the places and times at which inspections shall be carried out: - (c) the form of, and particulars to be contained in, certificates of roadworthiness, notifications of the refusal of such certificates, and terms ordering the removal of vehicles from the road under section 54(2); - (d) the issue of duplicates of certificates of roadworthiness lost, destroyed or rendered illegible, and the fee to be paid for the issue of such duplicates; and - (e) generally as to the inspection and testing of vehicles.